int32at/Sponge/README.md

 At first, you have to decide which application you want to configure - is it an application that "lives" on SharePoint e.g. WebPart, Timer Job, etc. or is it a client application like WinForms or even an Windows Phone App!

 #####Server Side
 Obviously, Sponge has to be installed on your SharePoint Farm first.
 See the Installation part of this readme!
-If this has been done, simply reference the Sponge.Common.dll from the GAC and include the same using to your Code file.
+If this has been done, simply reference the Sponge.Common.dll from the GAC and include the Sponge.Common.Configuration Namespace to your usings.

 ```c#
 public void CreateAppServerSide()